christophrumpel/cv/README.md

 ### Blogging 📝

-* I do blog about PHP, Laravel, chatbots and everything in-between on my personal [blog](http://christoph-rumpel.com)
+* I blog about PHP, Laravel, chatbots and everything in-between on my personal [blog](http://christoph-rumpel.com)
 * I have blogged several years for the [Liechtenecker Blog](https://liechtenecker.at/blog) (German)

 ### Talks 💬

 2016 I started to give meetup talks in Vienna.
-2017 I did speak a lot about chatbots, also on several small to medium conferences.
+2017 I spoke a lot about chatbots in meetups as well as on several small to medium conferences like the WebCamp in Zagreb or the Christmage in Aachen.
 Checkout this [video](https://youtu.be/DbSNTjLszsM) of my last talk in Zagreb / Croatia or my [website](http://christoph-rumpel.com/talks) for more details on my talks.

 ## Specialization 🖖🏼

 Since 2016 I have spent most of my time at Liechtenecker working with chatbots.
-We are among a few companies who already built several chatbots.
-Next to Facebook and Slack we also developed custom chatbots for websites.
+Lichtenecker is among the few companies who already built several chatbots for Austrian companies.
+Besides Facebook and Slack we also developed custom chatbots and chatbot interfaces for website integrations.
-As I mentioned I also did several talks on my experiences on this topic so far.
+As I mentioned earlier I also did several talks on my experiences on this topic so far.

 ### Chatbots I have built 🤖